justeattakeaway/pie/.changeset/real-peas-explode.md

 "pie-docs": minor
 ---

-[Changed] - updates side nav able to navigate to index pages for main content
+[Changed] - updates side navigation to be able to navigate to index pages for main content